• Skip to main content

 Smoky tofu serving suggestions

 My favorite way to eat this tofu is by making a smoked tofu sandwich.
 You can make a Vegan BLT or TLT (tofu-lettuce-tomato).
 In this case, the marinated tofu replaces the smoky flavor from the bacon.
 Ok, sure, it won't be the same as real bacon.
-But, the chewy and smoky intense flavor slice of tofu, especially when paired with the classic mayo, tomato, lettuce, will turn off a bacon craving, I'm sure.
+But, the chewy and smoky intense flavor slice of tofu, especially when paired with the classic vegan cashew mayo, tomato, lettuce, will turn off a bacon craving, I'm sure.

 Close up on a few slices of tofu that have been marinated and pan roasted.